Polina Anikeeva: Early life and education

-Anikeeva was born in Saint Petersburg, Russia (then Leningrad, Soviet Union).
+Anikeeva was born in Saint Petersburg, Russia (then Leningrad, Soviet Union), the daughter of mechanical engineers.
+At 12, Anikeeva was admitted to the Physical-Technical High School.
 She studied biophysics at St. Petersburg State Polytechnic University, where she worked under the guidance of Tatiana Birshtein, a polymer physicist at the Institute of Macromolecular Compounds of the Russian Academy of Sciences.
-During her undergraduate studies she also completed an exchange program at ETH Zurich.
+During her undergraduate studies she also completed an exchange program at ETH Zurich where she learned to analyze the structure of proteins using nuclear magnetic resonance spectroscopy.

 After graduating in 2003, Anikeeva spent a year working in the Physical Chemistry Division at Los Alamos National Laboratory where she developed photovoltaic cells based on quantum dots (QDs).
 In 2004, she enrolled in the Materials Science and Engineering Ph.D. program at MIT and joined Vladimir Bulović's laboratory of organic electronics.
-Working with Bulović, she engineered light-emitting diodes based on quantum dots and organic semiconductors.
-While a graduate student, she was the lead author on a seminal paper that reported a method for generating QD light-emitting devices with electroluminescence tunable over the entire visible spectrum (460 nm to 650 nm).
-Her doctoral research was commercialized by the display industry, and acquired by a manufacturer that would eventually become part of Samsung.
+While a graduate student, she was the lead author on a seminal paper that reported a method for generating QD light-emitting devices with electroluminescence tunable over the visible spectrum (460 nm to 650 nm).
+Her doctoral research was commercialized by the display industry, and acquired by a manufacturer that eventually became part of Samsung.